dboddie-canonical-work/disgorged-docs/architectures.rst

 For example, without ``build-error: ignore``, and given a build set of ``[amd64, i386, armhf]``.
 If the ``armhf`` build fails, the entire build-set is considered to have failed, regardless of whether or not ``amd64`` and ``i386`` builds succeeded.

 Even without local access to a specific hardware architecture, ``snapcraft remote-build`` enables anyone to run a multi-architecture snap build process on remote servers using `Launchpad <https://launchpad.net/>`__.
-See `Remote build <remote-build.md>`__ for more details.
+See :ref:`Remote build <remote-build>` for more details.